Conflict and floods are pushing people to their limits

 UNICEF and partners are responding to the double crisis by providing safe drinking water through dissemination of water purification powder and buckets to do the purification process.
 Communal latrines are constructed to support the displaced and the host community and hygiene items are disseminated.
 UNICEF has made efforts to ensure continuation of essential health and nutrition services through negotiating new land where temporary clinics can be set up, and provided tents and supplies.
 Furthermore, UNICEF and partners have provided family tracing and reunification services to families separated by bullets and water.

-UNICEF South Sudan would like to thank the government of Belgium, Canada and Sweden for the generous contributions to our humanitarian appeal, which allows us to respond quickly to emerging needs.
+UNICEF South Sudan would like to thank the government of Belgium, Canada, Germany and Sweden for the generous contributions to our humanitarian appeal, which allows us to respond quickly to emerging needs.
 A big thank you to USAID which is funding essential parts of the WASH core pipeline, allowing a rapid WASH response.
 Also, a big thank you to UKAid for their donations for malaria treatment and prevention through the HARISS programme and to the Government of the Czech Republic for their generous contribution to the health and nutrition programme.